nischelwitzer/smartfritz/README.md

 AHA-HTTP-Interface document
 http://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf

-## Thanks to and based on Code from:
+## Thanks to // Code base from:

 * steffen.timm for the basic communication function
-* thk4711 for the FRITZ!DECT 200
+* thk4711 for the FRITZ!DECT 200 codes
 * AVM for providing the good AHA-HTTP-Interface document